-The sounds of the instrument were recorded with a Prepolarized Free-Field, $\frac{1}{2}$ " Microphone (Brüel&Kjær, 4189-A-021) and a PULSE analyser (Brüel&Kjær).
+The sounds of the instrument were recorded with a Prepolarized Free-Field, 1/2" Microphone (Brüel&Kjær, 4189-A-021) and a PULSE analyser (Brüel&Kjær).
 The microphone was placed approximately 50 cm in front of the txistu.
-Obtained data has been analysed with Pulse 10 software from Brüel&Kjær.
+Obtained data have been analysed with Pulse 10 software from Brüel&Kjær.
 In addition, the sound intensity was measured with an "Extech Instruments 407727" sound level meter placed 50 cm in front of the txistu.